Keith Andrews (footballer): Wolverhampton Wanderers

-Andrews began his career as a trainee at Wolves, progressing from their academy to the first team.
+Andrews began his career as a trainee at Wolves, progressing from their academy to the second team.
 He made his senior debut on 18 March 2000 in a 2–1 win at Swindon.
 He continued his progress with the First Division club in the 2000–01 season, becoming a regular player as Dave Jones took over midway through.
 He went on a loan spell at Oxford United, scoring once against Swansea City.
 Back at Wolves, the final match of that season saw him become their youngest captain for more than a hundred years, at 21 years old, in a game against Queens Park Rangers.

 He signed a new four-year deal the following season but found himself out of the starting line-up after several new midfielders were acquired in the summer, resigning him to the substitutes bench and sporadic appearances over the next few seasons.
 To gain playing time, he spent half of the 2003–04 season on loan at Stoke City and the latter half at Walsall, where he scored two league goals against Millwall and Ipswich Town.
 He did however return to Molineux in between to make his only Premier League appearance for Wolves (against Newcastle United).

 The midfielder returned to Wolves' team post-relegation in 2004–05 and gained his most appearances for the club during that season.
 However, he moved on at the end of his contract to join Hull City.
 In total, he made 72 appearances for the Midlanders, scoring once in a League Cup tie at Rochdale.

 Hull City

-His new start with the Hull saw him sidelined again though, as he picked up an injury in only his second appearance for the team – in a match against his previous team, Wolves.
+His new start with Hull saw him sidelined again though, as he picked up an injury in only his second appearance for the team – in a match against his previous team, Wolves.
 He returned to the team in December after nearly four months out and featured in all but one of their remaining fixtures in what proved to be his only season for the club.